 I hold a ERC grant to study a number of aspects of monetary economics focusing on communication and monetary signals.

-I am a research fellow of the CEPR and currently I am co-director with Christine Graeff of the ECB of the Research Policy Network (RPN) on Central Bank Communication.
-I sit on the Royal Economic Society's Executive Committee and I am the Conference Secretary in charge of the strategic organisation of the RES Annual Conference.
+I am a research fellow of the CEPR and currently I am director of the Research Policy Network (RPN) on Central Bank Communication.
+Until recently, I sat on the Royal Economic Society's Executive Committee and was the Conference Secretary in charge of the strategic organisation of the RES Annual Conference.
 (In 2017, I was Prof Sarah Smith's Deputy Programme Chair for the 2017 RES Conference).
-In addition, I am affiliated with LSE’s Centre for Macroeconomics where I co-edit the CfM Survey.
-I previously served as Director of Impact at CAGE (Warwick); I previously served as Treasurer of the MMF research group; and I was formerly an Economics Network advisory board member.
+In addition, I am affiliated with LSE’s Centre for Macroeconomics where I previously co-edited the CfM Survey.
+I also previously served as Director of Impact at CAGE (Warwick), served as Treasurer of the MMF research group, and was formerly an Economics Network advisory board member.

 I was born in Dublin and lived there most of my life (though the gap is closing fast).
 As a child I lived for 3 years in Zimbabwe.
 I did BESS (Business, Economics and Social Studies) in Trinity College Dublin.
 Immediately after my degree I moved to the UK to study at LSE for an MSc and work for the Bank of England.

 While at the Bank I was fortunate to meet Prof Francesco Giavazzi who at the time was visiting the Bank as a Houblon-Norman fellow.
 I started to do some research with him and caught the research bug.
 So after a few years at the Bank, I returned to LSE to complete the MRes and PhD in Economics.
 My supervisor was Prof Francesco Caselli and my advisor was Prof Silvana Tenreyro.
 We had a really great class of students, the environment was wonderful and despite all the hard work I loved it.